Origin

 Explore next: Processing Traditions By Origin, Costa Rica.

-When To Choose Central America
+When to Choose Central America

 Choose Central America when you want balance, sweetness and acidity without extreme fermentation character.
 Start with Panama for high-end floral lots, Guatemala or Costa Rica for classic clean structure, and Honduras or Nicaragua for value-friendly sweetness.